Math Calculators

 Tank Volume Calculator

-This tank has semi-elliptical heads, with the ellipse's width being twice as long as its depth.
-If the straight length is a, then the depth of the head, let's denote it as H, will be a/4.
-Then the total volume of the tank heads can be calculated as follows:
+This specific style of tank features semi-elliptical ends where the width of the ellipse is exactly twice its depth.
+Let's assume the straight cylindrical length is a.
+If we denote the depth of the head as H, its value will be d/4.
+With these parameters in mind, the total volume of the semi-elliptical tank heads is calculated as follows:

 Vₕ = πHd²/3